natpatsornliamsrijan-collab/medisafe-nhs-calc/README.md

-# 💊 MediSafe – Medication Expiry Helper (NHS-Based)
+# 💊 Med-Tracker: Medication Expiry Helper (NHS-Based)

-MediSafe is a small Python project I built while learning programming.
+Med-Tracker is a small Python project I built while learning programming.
 It helps calculate how long medicines remain safe to use after opening.

 The idea connects my background in pharmacy with my current journey into software development.